Non-Abelian Chern band in rhombohedral graphene multilayers

+We note that the present analysis is based on self-consistent Hartree–Fock theory, which is expected to capture the formation of interaction-driven ground states but may overestimate the stability of ordered phases~\cite{kwan2023moir,xie2020nature,bultinck2020ground,hejazi2021hybrid,lian2021twisted,parker2021field,liu2021nematic,kwan2022skyrmions,faulstich2023interacting,dong2024anomalous,dong2024theory,zhou2024fractional}.
+In rhombohedral multilayer graphene at $\nu=1$, previous studies have shown that correlation effects beyond Hartree–Fock can suppress crystalline anomalous Hall states~\cite{yu2025moire}, while alignment with an hBN substrate may play an important role in stabilizing such phases~\cite{kwan2025moire,huo2025does}.
+A systematic investigation of the stability of the non-Abelian phase beyond Hartree–Fock theory will be addressed in future studies.

-{\it Conclusion ---} In summary, we have demonstrated through self-consistent Hartree-Fock calculations in the absence of magnetic fields that a non-Abelian Chern band with Chern number $C=1$ emerges at filling factor $\nu=2$ in rhombohedral 3-, 4-, and 5-layer graphene, irrespective of the presence of an hBN substrate.
-We constructed phase diagrams as a function of external displacement field and moir\'{e} (or electronic order) periodicity, and analytically identified the origin of the Chern number in terms of the Fock contribution.
-Our results reveal an interaction-induced non-Abelian Chern band at an integer filling, distinct from previously known QSH states and fractional Chern insulators.
-This phase exhibits a skyrmionic spin texture in real space with magnetic winding number 2, arising from spontaneous symmetry breaking.
-These findings provide a concrete theoretical platform for exploring observable phenomena rooted in the non-Abelian Berry curvature.
-Gaining analytical insights into the microscopic mechanisms that favor the non-Abelian state remains an important direction for future research.
+{\it Conclusion ---} In conclusion, using self-consistent Hartree-Fock calculations in the absence of magnetic fields, we have identified a novel quantum phase at filling factor $\nu=2$ in rhombohedral 3-, 4-, and 5-layer graphene.
+This phase is a spin-degenerate Chern insulator with total Chern number $|C|=1$, which we refer to as the non-Abelian phase, and it emerges robustly irrespective of the presence of an hBN substrate.
+We constructed phase diagrams as functions of the external displacement field and the moir\'e (or intrinsic electronic order) periodicity, demonstrating that the non-Abelian phase competes with conventional quantum spin Hall and metallic states, yet remains stable over a wide and experimentally accessible parameter range.
+In addition, this phase exhibits a real-space skyrmionic spin texture with magnetic winding number two.
+To elucidate the origin of the non-Abelian phase, we introduced a minimal effective single-particle model that captures the essential physics of the degenerate Chern band.
+This model analytically demonstrates that both the Chern number and the associated non-Abelian $\mathrm{SU}(2)$ gauge structure are fixed by symmetry, independent of microscopic band details.

+Our results establish rhombohedral multilayer graphene as a promising platform for exploring experimentally observable non-Abelian responses in condensed matter systems.
+Further analytical understanding of the microscopic mechanisms stabilizing this phase remains an important direction for future work.

 {\it Acknowledgment ---} This work was supported in part by JSPS KAKENHI Grants No. JP25K00938, No. JP21H05236, No. JP21H05232, No. JP24K06921 and by JST CREST Grant No. JPMJCR20T3, Japan.